 - Trending topics

-Google trend is free to use.
-Sign in from your Gmail account to operate the tool.
+Google Trends is free to use.
+Sign in from your Gmail account to use the tool.

 16. Soovle — Free Tool

 Soovle is a basic research tool that extracts relevant keywords from search engines and summarizes them to you on a single page.